How to break down a play call in football

 Head hurting yet?

-NFL Super Bowl-winning head coach Brian Billick admitted, “Sometimes I think we coaches we add more words in than we need because it sounds good.
-Makes it sound more intelligent – we’re speaking a language that no one else can speak.”
+NFL Super Bowl-winning head coach Brian Billick admitted, “Sometimes I think we as coaches add more words in than we need because it sounds good.
+It makes us sound more intelligent – we’re speaking a language that no one else can speak.”

 Like everything in life, when you break it down into chunks, it’s more manageable to understand and remember.
 Here’s how to break down and understand an NFL play call.